-A minimum of 5 subjects at GCSE Grade 4/BTEC Level 2 Pass or higher including at least a Grade 5 in GCSE English.
-If BTEC Level 2 Health and Social Care or BTEC Level 2 Children's Play, Learning and Development has been studied, access to the course can also be achieved by achieving a Distinction or higher including a level 2 pass or higher in the examined element or distinction/distinction overall.
+- Grade 5 in GCSE English Language or Literature. - BTEC Level 2 Health and Social Care or BTEC Level 2 Children's Play, Learning and Development MUST have been studied to access to this course and students are required to have achieved a Distinction or higher including a level 2 pass or higher in the examined element or distinction/distinction overall.